 About 84% of the UK population have some sort of internet access in their home.
 A great many report being unhappy with the speeds they get from their internet connection.
 In fact around 20% of all calls to ISPs relate to customers frustrations at their slow connection speeds.

-It’s easy to jump to the conclusion that your ISP is at fault if your high-speed internet is crawling, but the reasons for underperforming speeds are numerous.
-Often, they relate to the way you have your internet connection configured once it gets to your front door and the limitations of WiFi.
+It is easy to jump to the conclusion that your ISP is at fault if your high-speed internet is crawling, but the reasons for under performing speeds are numerous.
+Often they relate to the way you have your internet connection configured once it gets to your front door and the limitations of WiFi.

 These are issues that don't affect a wired connection, but that requires you have a your devices close to your router and accept that you'll need to snake network cable around the house.
 Not practical or very attractive in most situations.